 The trucking industry still relies too heavily on paperwork, but many processes can be digitized.
 LoadOps automates many manual processes that small-to-medium-sized truckload carriers use Excel spreadsheets for.
 Eliminating the paper processes reduces errors, avoids loss of paperwork, and provides data that can be collected for continuous improvements.

 The pandemic has created many disruptions.
 Trucking and COVID-19 vaccine distribution are just one of the challenges.
 But transportation managers still need to move freight.
-Learn how LoadOps provides a one-stop-shop to run your business, automate your day-to-day manual tasks, and help you find the most profitable loads through optimization.
+Learn how LoadOps, the intelligent TMS, provides a one-stop-shop to run your business, automate your day-to-day manual tasks, and help you find the most profitable loads through optimization.
 Your result: more-efficient operations and better financial performance.